Chikamatsu Monzaemon: Biography

-In those days, doctors who served the daimyōs held samurai status.
+In those days, doctors who served the daimyō held samurai status.
 But Chikamatsu's father lost his office and became a rōnin, a masterless samurai.
-At some point in his teens, between 1664 and 1670, Chikamatsu moved to imperial capital Kyoto with his father where he served for a few years as an obscure page for a civil noble family, but other than that, little is known about this period of Chikamatsu's life.
-He published his first known literary work in this period, a haiku that appeared in 1671.
-After serving as a page, he next appears in records of the Gonshō-ji (近松寺) temple (long suggested as the origin of his pen name "Chikamatsu", which is kun reading of 近松) in Ōmi Province, in present-day Shiga Prefecture.
+At some point in his teens, between 1664 and 1670, Chikamatsu moved with his father to the imperial capital of Kyoto, where he served for a few years as an obscure page for a civil noble family.
+Other than that, little is known about this period of Chikamatsu's life.
+He published his first known literary work during this period, a haiku that appeared in 1671.
+After he served as a page, he next appears in records of the Gonshō-ji (近松寺) temple in Ōmi Province, in present-day Shiga Prefecture.
+The temple has long been suggested as the origin of his pen name Chikamatsu, a kun reading of 近松.

-With the production in 1683 of his puppet play in Kyoto about the Soga brothers (The Soga Successors or "The Soga Heir"; Yotsugi Soga), Chikamatsu became known as a playwright.
-The Soga Successors is believed to have been Chikamatsu's first play although sometimes 15 earlier anonymous plays are contended to have been by Chikamatsu as well.
-Chikamatsu also wrote plays for the kabuki theatre between 1684 and 1695, most of which were intended to be performed by a famous actor of the day, Sakata Tōjūrō (1647–1709).
-After 1695, and until 1705, Chikamatsu wrote almost exclusively Kabuki plays, and then he abruptly almost completely abandoned that genre.
-The exact reason is unknown, although speculation is rife: perhaps the puppets were more biddable and controllable than the ambitious kabuki actors, or perhaps Chikamatsu did not feel kabuki worth writing for since Tōjūrō was about to retire, or perhaps the growing popularity of the puppet theater was economically irresistible.
+With the 1683 Kyoto production of his puppet play about the Soga brothers (The Soga Successors or The Soga Heir; Yotsugi Soga), Chikamatsu became known as a playwright.
+The Soga Successors is believed to have been Chikamatsu's first play, although 15 earlier anonymous plays have sometimes been attributed to him.
+Chikamatsu also wrote plays for kabuki theatre between 1684 and 1695, most of them intended for performance by the famous actor Sakata Tōjūrō (1647–1709).
+From 1695 until 1705, Chikamatsu wrote almost exclusively kabuki plays, after which he abruptly and almost completely abandoned the genre.
+The exact reason is unknown, although speculation is rife: perhaps puppets were more biddable and controllable than ambitious kabuki actors, perhaps Chikamatsu no longer considered kabuki worth writing for as Tōjūrō was about to retire, or perhaps the growing popularity of puppet theater was economically irresistible.
 C. Andrew Gerstle argues that Chikamatsu's collaborations with various performers affected his development as a playwright.
-His collaborations with kabuki practitioners led to more realistic characters, while his later collaboration with Takeda Izumo led to a heightened theatricality.
+His collaborations with kabuki practitioners led to more realistic characters, while his later collaboration with Takeda Izumo led to heightened theatricality.